vincentcasseau/vincentcasseau.github.io/how-tos-cfd-chemistry.md

 ### 3.2 Implementing a chemical reaction
 #### 3.2.1 Forward reaction
-Within the <dict>hTCReactions#name</dict> dictionary, the <subdict>reactions</subdict> subdictionary is enumerating the different chemical reactions to consider.
+In the <dict>hTCReactions#name</dict> dictionary, the <subdict>reactions</subdict> subdictionary is enumerating the different chemical reactions to consider.
 The modified Arrhenius law coefficients are given in the table below

 | Coefficient    | Meaning | Units |
 |:-------------:|:-------------|:------:|